michael-shu/Java-Projects/Welcome.md

 # Java-Projects

-This repository holds all the java projects I've made during my time at NYU
+This repository holds all the java projects I've made.
+Some for NYU classes, some for fun.